DYD298/DYD298/README.md

 🔹 What Drives Me?
 I am eager to build scalable and efficient applications that solve real-world problems as well as contributing to innovative tech solutions and collaborating with like-minded professionals.

-🔹 Beyond Coding:
-Apart from programming, I have a passion for music 🎶.
-I create and upload Sinhala, English, and Hindi song covers on my YouTube channel – "Desan Yasandu".
-This creative side helps me bring a fresh perspective to problem-solving and teamwork.

-💡 Open to Learning & Collaborations
-I am constantly looking for opportunities to learn, intern, and work on projects that challenge me to grow.
-If you're in the tech industry or looking for a dedicated software engineering enthusiast, let's connect!

-📩 Feel free to reach out—I'm always happy to discuss tech, music, or collaboration opportunities! 🚀
   </p>
 </div>